-- 1. The right to request the amendment of the student's education records that the parent/guardian or eligible student may ask the District to amend a record that is believed to be inaccurate, irrelevant, or improper.
+- 1. The right to request the amendment of the student's education records that the parent/guardian or eligible student believes are inaccurate, irrelevant, or improper.
+A parent/guardian or eligible student may ask the District to amend a record that is believed to be inaccurate, irrelevant, or improper.
 Requests should be sent to the building principal and should clearly identify the record the parent/guardian or eligible student wants changed and the specific reason a change is being sought.
-If the district decides not to amend the record, the District will notify the parent/guardian or eligible student of the decision and advise him or her of their right to a hearing regarding the request for amendment.
+If the district decides not to amend the record, the District will notify the parent/guardian or eligible student or her of their right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the parent/guardian or eligible student when notified of the right to a hearing. - 2.
 The right to permit disclosure of personally identifiable information contained in the student's education records, except to the extent that FERPA or the Michigan Revised School Code authorizes disclosure without consent.
 Disclosure without consent is permitted to school officials with legitimate educational or administrative interests.
-A school official is a person employed by the District as an administrator, supervisor, instructor, or support staff member (including health or medical staff and law enforcement unit personnel); a person serving on the School Board; a person or company with whom the District has contracted to perform a special task (such as an attorney, auditor, medical consultant, or therapist); or any parent/guardian or student serving on an official in performing his or her tasks.
+A school official is a person employed by the District as an administrator, supervisor, instructor, or support staff member (including health or medical staff and law enforcement unit personnel); a person serving on the School Board; a person or company with whom the District has contracted to perform a special task (such as an attorney, auditor, medical consultant, or therapist); or any parent/guardian or student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.
 A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility. - a.
 Upon request, the District discloses education records without consent to officials of another school district in which a student has enrolled or intends to enroll, as well as to any person as specifically required by State or federal law.
 Before information is released to these individuals, the parents/guardians or eligible student will receive prior written notice of the nature and substance of the information, and an opportunity to inspect, copy, and challenge such records.
 Academic grades and references to expulsions or out-of-school suspensions cannot be challenged at the time a student's records are being forwarded to another school to which the student is transferring.